Carson Wentz Player Prop Bets for NFL Week 8 | Indianapolis vs. Tennessee 10/31/2021

 Matchup vs. Tennessee

-- Wentz averages 271 passing yards per game in two matchups against the Titans, 22.5 more yards his over/under in Sunday's game.
+- Wentz's 271 passing yards per game in two matchups against the Titans are 20.5 more yards than his over/under in Sunday's game.

-- In his only game with a TD pass against the Titans over those games, Wentz threw multiple touchdown passes.
+- In his only game with a TD pass against the Titans over those outings, Wentz threw multiple touchdown passes.

 - The 291.0 passing yards the Titans give up per game makes them the NFL's 25th-ranked pass defense this season.

-- With 12 passing TDs allowed this year, the Titans defense is ranked 17th in the NFL.
+- With 12 passing TDs conceded this year, the Titans defense is ranked 17th in the NFL.

 Recent Performances

+- Wentz put together a 150-yard performance against the 49ers last week, completing 65.4% of his passes and throwing for two touchdowns.

-- Wentz added four carries for 23 yards, averaging 5.8 yards per carry while scoring one touchdown in the running game.
+- Wentz added four carries for 23 yards, averaging 5.8 yards per attempt while scoring one touchdown in the running game.

-- Wentz has put up 775 passing yards (258.3 ypg) on 53-of-81 with six touchdowns against zero interceptions over his last three games.
+- Wentz has put up 775 passing yards (258.3 per game) and has a 65.4% completion percentage this year (53-of-81) over his last three games, while throwing six touchdowns and zero interceptions.

 Wentz's Indianapolis Teammates